shadenshabayek/shadenshabayek.github.io/_pages/about.md

 * I am passionate about understanding opinion dynamics especially the drivers of **opinions polarization**.
 * I am also interested in misinformation with a special focus on actors, reactance to misinformation policies on mainstream platforms and migration towards **alternative platforms** such as Telegram.
-* I am more and more interested in combining qualitative methods (to study actors) and quantitive methods.
-I also look forward to study the (strong) connection between the online climate discourse and the “offline” climate discourse, from the perspective of actors (social media users, versus experts) and also regulatory pressure (top-down from platforms and regulators when it comes to climate disinformation, versus bottom-up when it comes to industrial lobbying).
+* I am more and more interested in combining qualitative and quantitive methods.
+I also look forward to study the (strong) connection between the online climate discourse and the “offline” climate discourse.